Are we getting angrier as a nation?

 We’ve all been there.
 You’re feeling tense after a stressful day when a discussion about something small like doing the dishes escalates into a major argument.
 A wave of anger peaks inside you and before you know it, you’re shouting, saying things you’ll regret in a few minutes.

-The economic and political uncertainty of Brexit seems to have raised baseline stress levels and even the commute appears to bring the worst out of the most rational Londoners, whether it’s others not “moving down” the carriage or failing to have our Oyster card ready.
+Even the commute appears to bring the worst out of the most rational Londoners, whether it’s others not “moving down” the carriage or failing to have our payment card ready.
 Is stress making us angrier than ever?